ocaml/platform-blog/opam-in-xenserver.md

 Consider a schenario where a
 [common interface](https://github.com/xapi-project/xcp-idl) has to be changed.
 Without opam we have to figure out which components to rebuild manually-- this is both time-consuming and error-prone.
-Opam allows a package to be "pinned" to a particular version (e.g. a local checkout) and will take care of rebuilding only the dependent packages:
+When we want to make some local changes we simply clone the repo and tell opam to "pin" the package to the local checkout.
+Opam will take care of rebuilding only the dependent packages:

 ```
 $ git clone git://github.com/xapi-project/xcp-idl
+... make some local changes ...
 $ opam pin add xapi-idl ./xcp-idl
 $ opam install xapi
 ...